EUDAT-SLS/eudat_ols_aggregator/README.md

 This is a prototypical implementation for a service which harvests information about semantic concepts from semantic resources hosted via dedicated repositories.
 The main purpose for this service within EUDAT is to support interdisciplinary annotation of data by providing controlled terminology to services such as [EUDAT B2Note](https://github.com/EUDAT-B2NOTE/b2note).
 For a broader description of the approach see [(Goldfarb & Le Franc, 2017)](http://ceur-ws.org/Vol-1933/paper-7.pdf)

 The service basically consists of a script which consumes a configuration file describing the locations and APIs of Semantic repositories (Currently: BioPortal, AgroPortal and EBI-OLS) in order to harvest the information about the semantic resources and concepts hosted there.
-The resulting data is written into a databae (Currently: MongoDB) in unified form, mainly consisting of concept ID, preferred label, synonyms, description as well as resource and repository level information.
+The resulting data is written into a database (Currently: MongoDB) in unified form, mainly consisting of concept ID, preferred label, synonyms, description as well as resource and repository level information.

 The content of the db can subsequently be fed into a Solr index which can be used for various lookup services.
 A faceted search preview for the results of the harvesting of BioPortal, AgroPortal and EBI-OLS can be explored at https://bsceudatwp8.bsc.es/termbrowser

 # Quickstart

-* Files:
+* **Files**:

-    * Configuration:
+    * **Configuration:**

       [repoConfig_noapikey.json](repoConfig_noapikey.json) - Example configuration for three Semantic Repositories EBI-OLS, Bioportal and Agroportal.
 For the latter two, API keys must be obtained for each and inserted into the respective <YOUR XXXPORTAL API KEY HERE> fields in the json file.